What is the Sports Premium?

 Swimming at CVJS

 Schools are required to report swimming data for the children in Year 6.
-The summer 2019 data for CVJS is shown in the table below.
+The summer 2022 data for CVJS is shown in the table below.
 Due to the pandemic, and the enforced closure of our swimming provider, school swimming did not take place in 2020 or 2021.
-Plans are in place to reinstate this in the summer of 2022.
+We are currently using the 'Pools to Schools' initiative, whereby we locate a swimming pool on the school playground.
+This is heated, covered with a marquee and comes with a swimming instructor and a lifeguard.
+All 4 year groups take part in this intensive swimming provision.

 How do we ensure the improvements are sustainable?